 Unfortunately, every silver lining has a cloud, and remote working is not all sunshine and rainbows for all employees.
 While increased freedom, more spare time, flexibility, and money saved are wonderful benefits, they can also come at a cost.
 Here are some of the downsides that come with working from home:

 - Loneliness and isolation: employees can sometime struggle not being around other people

-- Overcompensation and guilt: employees are more likely to work longer hours in order to “give back” to their employee for allowing them the freedom to work from home.
+- Overcompensation and guilt: employees are more likely to work longer hours in order to “give back” to their employer for allowing them the freedom to work from home.
 Additionally, employees might feel pressure to prove that they’re actually working, as there’s no one overseeing what they’re doing.